Dunmail/mhd.js/README.md

     }

-Register the callbacks with mhd.
+Register the callback with mhd.
 As mhd is an express.app it can be started as usual:

     function start(){
         console.log('Starting service');

-        mhd.registerAuditRecordWriter(auditRecordWriter);
         mhd.registerRepositoryAdapter(repositoryAdapter);

         var svc = http.createServer(mhd);